agile-learning-institute/mentorHub-person-api/README.md

 The ```api/health/``` endpoint is a Promethius Healthcheck endpoint.

+The [Dockerfile](./src/docker/Dockerfile) uses a 2-stage build, and supports both amd64 and arm64 architectures.
+See [docker-build.sh](./src/docker/docker-build.sh) for details about how to build in the local architecture for testing, and [docker-push.sh] for details about how to build and push multi-architecture images.

 ## Backlog and Feature Branch info

 - [X] Shift dependency injection to Config object Bad Idea!